-CBD shops are popping up like weeds (see what we did there) across the country.
+CBD shops are popping up like weeds (see what we sell there https://ganjaexpress.ca/) across the country.
 People all over the United States are ready to quit popping prescription pills that mask pain, anxiety and other ailments without delivering lasting improvements.
 Thanks to the passage of the 2018 Farm Bill, CBD extracted from pure hemp is legal for use in the States.
 CBD is derived directly from the hemp plant without THC.

 While any substance can lend itself to abuse, a 2017 study from the World Health Organization claims: “CBD exhibits no effects indicative of any abuse or dependence potential…To date, there is no evidence of public health related problems associated with the use of pure CBD.”

 But is CBD for you?
 Read on for a CBD FAQ and Talk to Your Doctor: CBD or Not CBD

 Cannabidiol (CBD) is found in cannabis plants.
 Unlike the other major cannabinoid THC, CBD is non-psychoactive, which means the user is unlikely to get “high”.

 CBD is a non-psychoactive cannabinoid: it does not produce a high like marijuana (THC).

 The 2018 Farm Bill legalized the cultivation of industrial hemp (defined as cannabis with less than 0.3 percent THC) in the United States and removed various derivatives of hemp, including CBD, from the purview of the Drug Enforcement Administration (DEA) and the Controlled Substances Act.